ARC-NeRF: Area Ray Casting for Broader Unseen View Coverage in Few-shot Object Rendering: Experiments

 \subsection{Experimental Details}

-\paragraph{\textbf{Datasets and metrics.}} We evaluate our HourglassNeRF and other baselines on three representative datasets for novel view synthesis: Realistic Synthetic 360$^\circ$~\cite{mildenhall2021nerf}, DTU~\cite{jensen2014large}, and Shiny Blender~\cite{verbin2022ref}.
+\textbf{Datasets and metrics. \ } We evaluate our ARC-NeRF and other baselines on three representative datasets for novel view synthesis: Realistic Synthetic 360$^\circ$~\cite{mildenhall2021nerf}, DTU~\cite{jensen2014large}, and Shiny Blender~\cite{verbin2022ref}, focusing on the ability to capture fine details of objects.
 Realistic Synthetic 360$^\circ$ has 8 synthetic scenes, each containing 400 multi-view images with a white background.
-We use 4 and 8 views to train our HourglassNeRF, and conduct an analysis of the frequency regularization effect and the effect of luminance estimation within the 4-view setting, using the first 4 and 8 images from the training set for a fair comparison, following the protocol in~\cite{seo2023mixnerf, seo2023flipnerf}.
-On the DTU dataset, featuring multi-view images with objects against a white table and black background, we compare HourglassNeRF against other methods across 3/6/9-view scenarios and perform an ablation study in the 3-view context, following~\cite{yu2021pixelnerf}.
-Furthermore, we evaluate our method on Shiny Blender, which comprises 6 synthetic glossy objects, \ie objects that are largely non-Lambertian.
+We use 4 and 8 views to train our ARC-NeRF, and conduct an analysis of the frequency regularization effect and the effect of luminance estimation within the 4-view setting, using the first 4 and 8 images from the training set for a fair comparison, following the protocol in~\cite{seo2023mixnerf, seo2023flipnerf}.
+On the DTU dataset, featuring multi-view images with objects against a white table and black background, we compare ARC-NeRF against other methods across 3/6/9-view scenarios and perform an ablation study in the 3-view context, following~\cite{yu2021pixelnerf}.
+Furthermore, we evaluate our method on Shiny Blender, which comprises 6 synthetic glossy objects.

 For quantitative evaluation, we use the metrics such as PSNR, SSIM~\cite{wang2004image}, LPIPS~\cite{zhang2018unreasonable}, and the geometric average~\cite{barron2021mip}, each averaged across all scenes within each dataset.
 Note that we use the masked evaluation metrics to avoid the background bias and focus on the target objects.